tenstorrent/riescue/docs/source/user_guides/getting_started.rst

-With all dependencies source, users should be able to run the ``./riescued.py`` script to run the RiescueD tests.
+With all dependencies sourced, users should be able to run the ``./riescued.py`` script to run the RiescueD tests.

 **What next?** See the :doc:`/user_guides/riescued_tutorial` page for information on getting started with RiESCUE.